awang617/hash-tables/README.md

 ## Examples

 ## Time Complexity
 A good hash table will complete searching, inserting, and deleting in O(1) and spacing in O(n).
 The worst case scenario is when every insertion causes a hash collision and the table has to resort to a linear search, in which case the time commplexity becomes O(n).
 The speed of hash tables gives it a great advantage over other data structures.
 However, when the size of data is not very large, hash tables become higher cost to implement.
+Also there is no way to search for keys that are in relative position to each other, so in certain situations other data structures are more preferable.

 ## Collision Resolution
 Open Hashing - Allow multiple values to exist on the same index by creating a linked list.